Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-security/verified-boot.md

 **Test steps**

+1. Connect to the DUT using the serial port.
-1. Power on the DUT.
+2. Power on DUT.
-2. Read coreboot loading logs.
+3. Read coreboot loading logs.

 **Expected result**